gauravshankarcan/prom-snow/README.md

       expr: vector(1)
       labels:
         alert: servicenow  ### this is a unique identifier to send requests on the webhook , this should match the next steps
+        description: This is an example alert
+        closenotes: if required to be added for audit purposed during closure
+        ### any label you add here can be used inside javascript .
 ```

 create a receiver of type webhook